 After the move to Mahan, Immanuel continued to grow closer to God as He provided new opportunities to serve and trust in Him.
 Since the late 1990's, God has blessed Immanuel with a fourfold increase in the number of Sunday School units, along with threefold increase in average class attendance.
 With the advent of these increases in worship and Sunday School attendance, Immanuel sought guidance from the Lord through prayer.
 "Dream Night,” a church forum held several times in the sanctuary in recent years, were memorable times where members dared to dream and earnestly seek the Lord’s will.
 To accommodate the growth, Immanuel began to provide an additional contemporary worship service in addition to the traditional, classic service.
 In time, as it is today, Immanuel introduced another contemporary service, offering a choice of two (2) contemporary and 1 (one) traditional service.
 "Challenge To Build" commenced in February 1999 with the idea of "Equal Sacrifice ...
 Not Equal Gifts,” to help fund the building of educational space, now occupied by preschool through fifth grade Sunday School classes.
 Soon after, Immanuel purchased property that became available on Concord Street, across from the church, for immediate use by Youth Sunday School and for possible future development.

-At the start of this decade, Immanuel began the “20/20 Vision, “a multi-phase, 20 year plan for reaching more people for Christ.
+At the start of this decade, Immanuel began the “20/20 Vision, “a multi-phase, a multi-year plan for reaching more people for Christ.
 Phase I, which called for the creation of additional parking and the construction of a Fellowship Hall, was completed in August 2012.
 In early 2015, Immanuel celebrated the retirement of one of the loans taken out to build the Fellowship Hall, and the commitment of members who pledged to give sacrificially for another three years to pay down the remaining debt.
 With worship attendance continuing to grow, 20/20 Vision includes plans for a new sanctuary on the growing Immanuel campus Missions involvement has included partnering with Builders for Christ in North America and partnered with missionaries and church planters in Wisconsin, New Orleans and Guatemala.
-Most recently, members have ventured to Cuba in July 2014 and another team plans to visit the country in June, 2015.
+Most recently, members have ventured to Cuba.

 Immanuel’s spiritual roots run deep in the community of Tallahassee.
-From the members who worshiped on Boulevard to the over 2,900 who worship at its modern facilities on Mahan Drive today, longtime and new members alike can trace their parent’s membership and/or their own membership to Immanuel or the churches it planted.
-While much has changed at Immanuel, the church’s focus on Jesus Christ through dynamic worship, small group Bible study, and intentional outreach has not changed.
-Dr. Rich Kincl, Immanuel’s current pastor, has said the "one thing that will never change (at Immanuel) is weekly visitation.”
-Since the late 1990’s, the average number of baptisms per year has increased threefold, from 36 to 102.
+From the members who worshiped on Boulevard to the over 3,100 who worship at its modern facilities on Mahan Drive today, longtime and new members alike can trace their parent’s membership and/or their own membership to Immanuel or the churches it planted.
+While much has changed at Immanuel, the church’s focus on Jesus Christ through dynamic worship, small group Bible study, and intentional outreach has not change.
 God remains at work in His church and we rejoice that He is Immanuel ...
 God with us.